 The Hardy perennial lavender is a beautiful, fragrant and useful plant to grow in the garden.
 Check out my specific guide to growing Lavandula angustifolia.

-Lavandula reaches from 30 to 90 cm in height depending on the species
+Lavandula reaches from 30 to 90 cm (1 to 3 feet) in height depending on the species

 They carry tubular lavender (or blue or purple) flowers from the end of spring to the summer.

 It is a great plant to grow in the herb garden.
 To harvest the flowers of lavender for culinary use, remove them just as the buds are opening: remove the flowers from the stems, and keep them in a dry place for a few weeks.

 Common Names: Lavander.